Documentation Index

 3. Click [Yes].

-4. Check the status of a DB for which you changed specifications from the DB list in the DB Server page.
+4. Check the status of a DB for which you changed specifications from the DB list in the DB Server interface.

-• Configuring: Status in which the DB Server is being configured based on user input data.
+• Configuring: Status in which the DB Server is configured with the information you entered.

-• Running: Status in which the configuration of the DB Server has been completed with the information entered by user, and the access to DB Server from the application server is available.
+• Running: Status in which the configuration of the DB server has been completed with the information you entered, and access to the DB from the application server is available.

 Config Group

 You can create, edit, or delete Config Group.
-In step 5 in DB Service management, you can click a Config Group to move to the Config Group page.
+In Step 5 in Manage DB Service, you can click a Config Group to move to the Config Group interface.
 For more information on how to create, edit, and delete Config Groups, see Config Group.

 View DB Service details